Will there be a happy ending for Swiss cinemas?

 Switzerland is in the middle when it comes to cinemas re-opening in Europe.
 Curtains have already gone up in Slovenia (May 1), Iceland (May 4), Norway (May 7), the Czech Republic (May 11), Slovakia (May 20) and the Netherlands, Finland and Poland (June 1).
 It was possible in some German states on May 19.

-Several countries will re-open after Switzerland, such as Italy (June 15), France (June 22), Austria (July 1), Britain (July 4) and Ireland (August 10).end of infobox
+Several countries will re-open after Switzerland, such as Italy (June 15), France (June 22), Austria (July 1), Britain (July 4) and Ireland (August 10).End of insertion

 “But it’s going to be quite a challenge because we’re very dependent on France, Germany and Italy,” she says.
 Distributors in Switzerland’s three main linguistic regions import dubbed versions of the latest mainstream hits from their respective neighbours and also do not have the rights to show a film before the neighbouring countries.